 - L5: This is the last vertebra of the lumbar spine and connects to the sacrum.

-A squishy pad between each vertebra protects them from grinding against one another and creates a small joint that makes movement possible.
-Called intervertebral dics, these pads absorb shocks and distribute pressure on each vertebra.
+A rubbery pad between each vertebra protects them from grinding against one another and creates a small joint that makes movement possible.
+Called intervertebral discs, these pads absorb shocks and distribute pressure on each vertebra.
 These discs can become damaged, whether through injury or deterioration, and this often causes long-term pain.

 Below the five lumbar vertebrae lies the sacrum.
 It consists of five vertebrae that fuse together as you mature to create a singular triangle-shaped bone.
 The sacrum is wedged into the space in the back of the pelvis at the hips.

 The coccyx is last section of the lumbar spine as well as the spinal column.
 Better known as the tailbone, it is composed of three to five fused vertebrae.
 It is considered a vestigial tail, or one that lost its function as humans evolved.
-The modern coccyx serves as an anchor for several tendons and ligaments and acts as a type of tripod when you sit.
+The coccyx serves as an anchor for several tendons and ligaments, and acts as a stabilizing tripod when you sit.